 The Society conducts research in areas that support and lead to improvements in its program education and public education initiatives.
 Since 1992, the Society has researched and reported on drownings and unintentional water-related deaths nationally.
 The Society uses this information to analyze the drowning problem in detail and to better understand what needs to be done to reduce the number of drownings in Manitoba.
 The results are published in our drowning reports.

 The Society provides advice to education, recreation, health and government agencies that oversee aquatic recreation and first aid certification and training in Manitoba.
 In addition, Society representatives may act as expert witnesses at coroners’ inquest and in court cases.

 Lifeguard competitions are one of the best forms of professional development for lifeguards and are a fun way to practice skills.
 Competitions include a wide variety of activities such as first aid, water rescue, victim assessment, relays and emergency situations.

 - Stacey Grocholski - Executive Director

 - Christopher Love – Water Smart Coordinator

 Annual General Meeting

-The Branch’s Annual General Meeting takes place in March, and all Lifesaving Society members are invited.
+The Branch’s Annual General Meeting takes place in the spring, and all Lifesaving Society members are invited.
 If you are a Lifesaving Instructor, Examiner, Trainer or National Lifeguard and 18 or older, you are a voting member of the Branch and can attend to stay informed about what your Society is doing.
 Watch the home page early each year for the date.
-In the meantine, read about updates and highlights for the previous year in our Annual Report.
+In the meantime, read about updates and highlights for previous year in our Annual Reports.